Yechinalokesh/Genetic-algorithms/README.md

-# 🧬 Genetic Algorithms Survival Guide
+# 🧬 Lokesh's Genetic Algorithms Survival Guide

 🚀 Welcome to a world where code evolves like living beings.
 This project is your ultimate guide to understanding **Genetic Algorithms (GA)** — from the basics to brainy stuff — in the most chill, student-friendly way!

 ---

-## 🤔 What Are Genetic Algorithms?
+## 🧥 What Are Genetic Algorithms?

 Genetic Algorithms are a type of **optimization algorithm** inspired by the process of **natural selection** — the same concept behind how we humans, animals, and even plants evolved over generations.